Ville Vallo says Bam Margera is "turning into a monster": "It's sad to see"

-HIM‘s Ville Vallo has spoken out on Bam Margera, saying that the Jackass star is “turning into a monster”.
+HIM‘s Ville Valo has spoken out on Bam Margera, saying that the Jackass star is “turning into a monster”.

 Margera was a close part of the HIM universe in the early 2000s, with Margera directing their music videos and the band often appearing on his MTV shows in return.

-In 2021, Margera entered a one-year drug and alcohol rehabilitation program and told Jackass co-star Steve-O that his descent into alcoholism was in part due to his obsession with Vallo.
+In 2021, Margera entered a one-year drug and alcohol rehabilitation program and told Jackass co-star Steve-O that his descent into alcoholism was in part due to his obsession with Valo.

 “I am an alcoholic.
 I have been for a long time,” he said.
 “I remember when I was probably 24, I was so mesmerised by Ville Valo from HIM… he would just walk down the street in Finland and girls would literally faint, sometimes guys too.
 So I would just follow his lead.
 I’m like, ‘He’s buying a pack of cigarettes, I’m buying a pack of cigarettes.
 He’s getting a beer, I’m getting a beer.
 He’s doing a shot of Sambuca, I’m doing a shot of Sambuca.’”